Door to Door Complaints Procedure

 not been fully completed, a progress report will be sent with an indication of when a full reply will be

-- an apology for the complainant;
+- To send an apology to the Complainant;

 If, for any reason, you are not happy with the resolution of your complaint under the First Stage procedure outlined above, you can bring this to our attention as follows.

 Please address a letter to:

 Knowsley Industrial Park

 Alternatively, please email to the Complaints Officer at email@example.com